typelevel/Laika/docs/04-customizing-laika/03-creating-templates.md

 The most relevant directives for templates are those for generating navigation elements, like `@:navigationTree` or `@:breadcrumb`.
 [TODO - links]

-For a full reference of the directives provided by Laika out of the box, see @:ref(Standard Directives).
+For a full reference of the directives provided by Laika out of the box, see [Standard Directives].

-For instructions on how to write your own, see @:ref(Implementing Directives).
+For instructions on how to write your own, see [Implementing Directives].

 Internal Representation